andreasbm/router-slot/blueprint.md

 ]);
 ```

-You may want to wrap the above in a `whenDefined` callback to ensure the `web-router` exists before using its logic.
+You may want to wrap the above in a `whenDefined` callback to ensure the `router-slot` exists before using its logic.

 ```javascript
 customElements.whenDefined("router-slot").then(async () => {